OpenOmics/mpox-seek/docs/index.md

 </section>

-**mpox-seek** is a streamlined viral metagenomics pipeline to align, collapse, and visualize targeted monekypox samples.
+**mpox-seek** is a streamlined viral metagenomics pipeline to align, collapse, and visualize targeted or whole-genome monekypox samples.
 It relies on technologies like [Singularity<sup>1</sup>](https://singularity.lbl.gov/) to maintain the highest-level of reproducibility.
 The pipeline consists of a series of data processing and quality-control steps orchestrated by [Snakemake<sup>2</sup>](https://snakemake.readthedocs.io/en/stable/), a flexible and scalable workflow management system, to submit jobs to a cluster.
 By default, the pipeline will utilize singularity to guarantee the highest level of reproducibility; however, the `--use-conda` option of the [run](usage/run.md) sub command can be provided to  use conda/mamba instead of singularity.
 If possible, we recommend using singularity over conda for reproducibility; however, it is worth noting that singularity and conda produce identical results for this pipeline.
 If you plan on running this pipeline on a laptop or desktop computer, we recommend using conda/mamba over singularity.

 The pipeline is compatible with data generated from [Oxford Nanopore sequencing Technologies](https://nanoporetech.com/).
 As input, it accepts a set of gzipped FastQ files (already basecalled) and can be run locally on a compute instance or on-premise using a cluster.
 A user can define the method or mode of execution.
 The pipeline can submit jobs to a cluster using a job scheduler like SLURM (more coming soon!).
 A hybrid approach ensures the pipeline is accessible to all users.